-It is important to create PPTs and ETs of various stakeholders and perspectives.
+It is important to create PPTs and ETs of various stakeholders and perspectives when working on a complex IT procurement.
 These individuals bring input and guidance for developing a sound RFP; participate in the proposal evaluations and/or subsequent negotiation strategy planning.
-Below is a table that offers the "key” recommended PPT and ET members and their roles during the RFP process.
+The table below sets forth VITA's recommendations for the "key" PPT and ET members and their roles during the RFP process.
 There may be a need to have other participants (e.g., technical, functional, contractual, legal, financial subject matter experts) involved in the evaluation who may not be included in the actual procurement project team and vice versa.
-Depending on the type and complexity of the project, the SPOC and business owner may choose not to include some procurement project team members in the evaluation process and/or negotiation.
+Depending on the type and complexity of the project, the Single Point of Contact for the procurement (SPOC) and business owner may choose not to include some procurement project team members in the evaluation process and/or negotiation.
 It is recommended, however, that these four corners of expertise be represented on the evaluation team: business area, technical area, legal area and financial area.

 Key Procurement Project Team (PPT) and Evaluation Team